 As a UMF faculty or staff member, you play a critical role in encouraging and facilitating community engagement for UMF students – and many of you are already doing so!

-UMF’s Partnership for Civic Advancement supports community engagement activities that achieve both student learning and community development objectives.
+UMF’s Partnership for Civic Engagement supports community engagement activities that achieve both student learning and community development objectives.
 We collaborate with UMF faculty and staff members to:

 - help you connect with appropriate community sponsors (local organizations and businesses),